 Transportation is Ontario's major contributor to GHG emissions with the GTA being the busiest and most developed area within Ontario.
-In 2011, 114 million trips were completed on the existing 407 ETR highway and every year since it has been growing.
-Ontario has identified the transportation sector to be an area to focus on reducing GHG emissions.
-As part of their plans, Ontario would like to provide lower emission vehicles and provide cleaner transportation options (MECP, 2017c).
 The 407 Transitway is following this action.
 The development of this transitway is promoting a cleaner transportation option by removing personal vehicles from the road and reducing pressure on the already congested roadways within the GTA.
-Even with the conservative approach of assuming the fleet will be diesel-fueled transit buses, the Transitway will still result in a decrease in the overall GHG emissions compared to future conditions without the project.
+Even with the conservative approach of assuming the fleet will be diesel-fueled transit buses, the Transitway will result in an insignificant change in the overall GHG emissions compared to future conditions without the transitway.